Kaiyang-Chen/ARF-Group/README.md

 #### Zhengyang Zhu

-Developed the frontend ProductDetail page.
+Developed the frontend ProductDetail page, where user is presented with detailed information of the furniture, including the 3D model and AR view.